8 Contract Management Trends to Watch in 2022

 Traditional contract generation, negotiation and approval rely on hands-on governance to move contracts forward—which wastes time and introduces an opportunity for human error to disrupt the process.
 Automation means less risk, stronger regulatory compliance and greater efficiency.

-One of the biggest pain points for organizations is the sheer volume of operational procedures that must be completed manually.
+One of the biggest pain points for organisations is the sheer volume of operational procedures that must be completed manually.
 According to a study conducted by Paradoxes, 46% of contract management professionals say an abundance of manual tasks make collaborating on contracts a challenge.
 Duplicate work, inaccurate data transfers and a lack of traceability are also all problems that multiply as your business scales.
-Therefore, the more complex your document workflows, the more your organization can benefit from end-to-end automation.
+Therefore, the more complex your document workflows, the more your organisation can benefit from end-to-end automation.